What is developmental delay?

-Medical conditions that may be associated with development delay include prematurity (born too early), inherited disorders, chronic illness (including epilepsy), infections, problems with hearing and vision.
+Medical conditions that may be associated with developmental delay include prematurity (born too early), inherited disorders, chronic illness, infections and problems with hearing and vision.
 Environmental, dietary and social factors may also contribute.
-Most of the time, no cause is identified.
+Often, no cause is identified.

 What to do?

 The earlier a child’s developmental delay is identified and supports put in place, the better the outcome for the child and family.